kubernetes/community/contributors/design-proposals/pod-preset.md

-- Merging lists with no conflicts: if a pod already has a `Volume`, `VolumeMount` or `EnvVar` defined **exactly** as defined in the PodInjectionPolicy.
+- Merging lists with no conflicts: if a pod already has a `Volume`, `VolumeMount` or `EnvVar` defined **exactly** as defined in the PodPreset.
 No error will occur since they are the exact same.
 The motivation behind this is if services have no quite converted to using pod injection policies yet and have duplicated information and an error should obviously not be thrown if the items that need to be injected already exist